-AFT has adopted an Auditor Independence Policy that requires, and sets out the criteria for, the external auditor to be independent.
+AFT has adopted an Audit Independence Policy that requires, and sets out the criteria for, the external auditors to be independent.
 The Policy recognises the importance of facilitating frank dialogue between the Audit and Risk Committee, the auditor and management.

-The Policy prescribes the services that can and cannot be undertaken by the external auditor which are designed to ensure that services provided by AFT's external auditors are not perceived as conflicting with their independent role.
+The Policy prescribes the services that can and cannot be undertaken by the external auditors, which are designed to ensure that services provided by AFT's external auditors do not conflict, and are not perceived as conflicting, with their independent role.

-The Policy also requires that the key audit partner is changed at least every five years so that no such persons shall be engaged in an audit of AFT for more than five consecutive years.
-AFT rotated its audit firm in February 2018, in accordance with this Policy and the NZX Listing Rules.
+The Policy also requires that the key audit partner is changed at least every five years so that no person shall be engaged in an audit of AFT for more than five consecutive years.
+AFT engaged a new audit firm in February 2018 and in accordance with this Policy and the NZX Listing Rules will rotate to a new audit partner for the year to 31 March 2023

-The Audit and Risk Committee Charter requires the Committee to facilitate the continuing independence of the external auditor by assessing the external auditor's independence and qualifications, and overseeing and monitoring its performance.
+The Audit and Risk Committee Charter requires the Committee to facilitate the continuing independence of the external auditor by assessing the external auditor's independence and qualifications and overseeing and monitoring its performance.

 This involves monitoring all aspects of the external audit, including the appointment of the auditor, the nature and scope of its audit, and reviewing the auditor's service delivery plan.
 In carrying out these responsibilities the Audit and Risk Committee meets regularly with the auditor without executive directors or management present.

 The auditor is restricted in the non-audit work it may perform, as detailed in the Auditor Independence Policy.
 In the last financial year, the audit firm has undertaken specific non-audit work.
+Details of this work are covered in the Company's latest Annual Report.

 None of that non-audit work is considered to have compromised (or been seen to have compromised) the independence of the auditor.
 For further details on the audit and non-audit fees paid and work undertaken during the period, refer to the Financial Statements included in the latest Annual Report.
 The Audit and Risk Committee regularly monitors the ratio of fees for audit to non-audit work.